 This kinda puts things into perspective regarding file size.
 If you are worrying about this, work through what one retouched image will do to your storage space… Remember, this is from a cropped file too!

 .PSD= 392Mb + the Original .ARW=83Mb + JPG ref file = 18Mb and let’s say + JPG exported for Facebook = 1.2Mb.
 That’s nearly 500Mb for one image.

 Digital gives you flexibility and power, but it also requires storage space, and lots of it.

 Pro Advice: Lack of storage space is not a good reason to choose a camera with less pixels.
 Yes, if you have an “R” camera, you’ll need more space, buy “every” digital camera will need lots of space.
 Space is cheap.
 Just accept it and get more.

 I hope this information is useful to some newbies and maybe a few old snappers too.

 Back in the day I spent years learning this stuff and these techniques.

-I used to work in a retouching house in London.
+I used to work in a retouching house in central London, here in the UK.
 This was before Adobe released Photoshop.
-This type of retouching was achieved on huge retouching stations like Quantel Paintbox and Mamba Workstations.
+At that time this type of retouching was achieved on huge retouching stations like Quantel Paintbox and Mamba Workstations.
 Nowadays Photoshop et al are so much more powerful.
 It’s amazing to have witnessed it for myself…

 If you have any comments or questions please leave them below…